 - What it means being a 'girl dad'

 - Bad parenting: How to tell if a parent is controlling

 Above all, children are hugely interested in everything you do.
 So one of the best ways of getting your child to do something is by personal example.
-This is why the children of people who enjoy a lot of sports, for example, need little persuasion to take part themselves.
+Which is why the children of people who enjoy a lot of sport, for example, need little persuasion to take part themselves.